Mayi's Spring Sale on Spring Salt

-Starting over 1,000 years ago, the salt harvested from our remote mountain spring was coveted by the elite of the Byzantine and Ottoman Empires.
+Starting over 1,000 years ago, the salt harvested from our remote mountain spring was coveted for its purity by the elite of the Byzantine Empire.

-So, while it may have taken a millennium to bring it to America, now that it’s here, salt will never be the same again.
+It may have taken a millennium to bring it to America, but salt this clean & rich in trace minerals is worth the wait.

 Health-promoting trace minerals with no microplastics.

-Several professional soccer teams, including Arsenal Football Club, have purchased salt from our spring for their players.
-It turns out that potassium, calcium and magnesium, all found in trace amounts in our salt, may help their athletes avoid cramping during competition.
+Several professional soccer teams, including Arsenal Football Club, purchase salt from our spring.
+It turns out that the potassium, calcium and magnesium may help their athletes avoid cramping during competition.

 Cleaner than sea salt and gentler on the environment than Himalayan salt.

-Unfortunately, microplastics found throughout the world’s oceans have negatively impacted the quality of most sea salt.
+Unfortunately, microplastics found throughout the world’s oceans negatively impact the quality of most sea salt.

-And Himalayan salt is often mined using explosives or heavy machinery.
+And Himalayan salt is often mined using explosives or pollution generating heavy machinery.

 The ancient world's spice routes all led to one place.
 Anatolia.